-There are a number of different grips you can take on the bench press, and each one has a place depending on the technique you want to use and muscles you’re looking to engage.
+You can take several different grips on the bench press, and each one has a place depending on the technique you want to use and the muscles you’re looking to engage.

-Each grip style will modify the distance the bar has to travel as well as your bar path, so it’s important to know going into your bench session which variations you’ll be using and why.
+Each grip style will modify the distance the bar has to travel and your bar path, so it’s important to know going into your bench session which variations you’ll be using and why.

-The 6 different types of bench press grips are:
+The 6 types of bench press grips are:

 - Close Grip Bench Press